-Although a certain degree of progress was seen, for example decontamination in the SDA commenced firstly in Naraha Town from April 2012 and then in other municipalities from July 2012 onwards, it was necessary to further speed up and to take initiatives to eliminate anxiety to achieve the basic policy to "aim to take action on decontamination, etc. of soil, etc. in houses, etc. and gradually transport the removed soil, etc. generated through that process to TSS by the end of March 2014."
+Although a certain degree of progress was seen, for example decontamination in the SDAs commenced firstly in Naraha Town from April 2012 and then in other municipalities from July 2012 onwards, it was necessary to further speed up and to take initiatives to eliminate anxiety to achieve the basic policy to "aim to take action on decontamination, etc. of soil, etc. in houses, etc. and gradually transport the removed soil, etc. generated through that process to TSS by the end of March 2014."

-Furthermore, regarding the decontamination carried out by the municipalities, there were cases in which quick responses to the various individual inquiries and requests submitted from the municipalities, etc. to the Fukushima Office for Environmental Restoration newly established in January 2012 (now the Fukushima Regional Environmental Office, the same applies below) were not achieved.
+Furthermore, regarding the decontamination carried out by the municipalities, there were cases in which quick responses to the various individual inquiries and requests submitted from the municipalities, etc. to the Fukushima Environmental Restoration Office newly established in January 2012 (now the Fukushima Regional Environment Office, the same applies below) were not achieved.

-For this reason, on October 23, 2012 in order to further speed up the decontamination and eliminate anxiety MOE compiled and publicly released countermeasures for acceleration of decontamination and elimination of anxiety as the Decontamination Promotion Package.
-This package recommended as countermeasures for the acceleration of decontamination, regarding the decontamination of the SDA, expansion of outsourcing of negotiation of obtaining residents' consent to the private sector, securing of decontamination workers from a wide area, creation of specific plans for farmland decontamination on cooperation with the local areas, and strengthening of cooperation with each government ministry and agency, and regarding the decontamination carried out by municipalities it recommended making decisions faster by transferring authority to the Fukushima Office for Environmental Restoration , implementation and waste processing.
+For this reason, on October 23, 2012 in order to further speed up the decontamination and eliminate anxiety the MOE compiled and publicly released countermeasures for acceleration of decontamination and elimination of anxiety as the Decontamination Promotion Package.
+This package recommended as countermeasures for the acceleration of decontamination, regarding the decontamination of the SDAs, expansion of outsourcing of negotiation of obtaining residents' consent to the private sector, securing of decontamination workers from a wide area, creation of specific plans for farmland decontamination on cooperation with the local areas, and strengthening of cooperation with each government ministry and agency, and regarding the decontamination carried out by municipalities it recommended making decisions faster by transferring authority to the Fukushima Environmental Restoration Office, implementation of payment of subsidies using rough estimates, etc., and comprehensive promotion of decontamination and waste processing.
 Furthermore, as countermeasures for elimination of anxiety, it recommended measures such as construction of a monitoring structure, disclosure of information about decontamination effects and progress, the strengthening of risk communication about decontamination, etc. and carried out further initiatives to obtain consent and eliminate anxiety, which were issues at that time.

-Meanwhile, regarding decontamination of the SDA, on January 4, 2013 media were reporting that there was widespread "negligent decontamination" on some sites, where decontamination was not being carried out properly, etc. In response to this, MOE established the Headquarters for Promoting Proper Decontamination, and implemented a survey of the 15 cases that were described as improper cases.
-The results were that in many cases it could not be determined that there was improper decontamination, but in order to eliminate doubts about the decontamination projects on January 18, 2013 the ministry publicly announced the Program for Proper Decontamination, comprised of three components - "thorough enforcement of the construction responsibility of the business operators" including the strengthening of no-notice inspections, etc., "construction of a mechanism for wide-ranging management" including the establishment of a dial number 110 hotline to report improper decontamination, etc. - and endeavored to eradicate improper decontamination and recover the trust of the residents.
+Meanwhile, regarding decontamination of the SDAs, on January 4, 2013 media were reporting that there was widespread "negligent decontamination" on some sites, where decontamination was not being carried out properly, etc. In response to this, the MOE established the Headquarters for Promoting Proper Decontamination, and implemented a survey of the 15 cases that were described as improper cases.
+The results were that in many cases it could not be determined that there was improper decontamination, but in order to eliminate doubts about the decontamination projects on January 18, 2013 the ministry publicly announced the Program for Proper Decontamination, comprised of three components - "thorough enforcement of the construction responsibility of the business operators" including the strengthening of no-notice inspections, etc., "construction of a mechanism for wide-ranging management" including effective monitoring utilizing third parties, etc., and "strengthening of the structures of the MOE" including the establishment of a dial number 110 hotline to report improper decontamination, etc. - and endeavored to eradicate improper decontamination and recover the trust of the residents.

-Regarding the effects of the implemented decontamination, MOE compiled the effects of the decontamination projects implemented mainly in FY2011 by the national government and local governments in Fukushima Prefecture and on January 18, 2013 publicly released a report entitled "Effects of Decontamination Techniques in Decontamination Projects Implemented to Date by the National Government and Local Governments".
+Regarding the effects of the implemented decontamination, the MOE compiled the effects of the decontamination projects implemented mainly in FY2011 by the national government and local governments in Fukushima Prefecture and on January 18, 2013 publicly released a report entitled "Effects of Decontamination Techniques in Decontamination Projects Implemented to Date by the National Government and Local Governments".

-Furthermore, taking into account the findings to that point, MOE revised and expanded guidelines, taking into account the experience of decontamination, drawing up the second edition of the "Guidelines for Waste" in March 2013 and in addition drawing up the second edition of the "Decontamination Guidelines" in May 2013, etc.
+Furthermore, taking into account the findings to that point, the MOE revised and expanded guidelines, taking into account the experience of decontamination, drawing up the second edition of the "Guidelines for Waste" in March 2013 and in addition drawing up the second edition of the "Decontamination Guidelines" in May 2013, etc.